Lusito/tsx-dom/packages/tsx-dom/docs/custom-elements.md

 ## By Declaring JSX Types

+The above only works if you write the custom element code yourself.
+If you use an existing custom-element, you can use the method below.

-Another way is to stay pure and write the HTML as you normally would:
+You can write the HTML as you normally would:

 ```tsx
 document.body.appendChild(<my-custom-element logMessage="Hello there!" />);